3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 ## Setup & Configuration: <a href="https://youtu.be/8J78rC9Z28U?t=125" target="_blank"><img align="right" src="https://img.shields.io/badge/YouTube-Tutorial%20section-red"></a>
 #### Accounts:
+The bot needs at least a few Steam Accounts configured to be effective.
+These accounts are used to do the interactions in the SteamCommunity which you request (e.g. commenting, voting, favorizing, ...).
+Creating a few accounts manually shouldn't take long.
+Make sure to give them a username and profile picture so they don't *instantly* look like random Bot accounts.

-Open the `accounts.txt` file and provide your accounts in the `username:password:shared_secret` format, one account per line.
+Open the `accounts.txt` file with a text editor and provide your accounts in the `username:password:shared_secret` format, one account per line.
 If you don't want to use a shared_secret just leave it out and only provide the account in the `username:password` format.
+The first account which you provide in this file will be the one you interact with to run commands to request comments, see info, etc.

-Please make sure you know about limited/unlimited accounts.
-Your accounts also need to have E-Mail Steam Guard active.
+Make sure your accounts have E-Mail Steam Guard activated!
+This is a requirement from Steam to be able to comment at all!
-You can read a detailed explanation [here in the wiki](./steam_limitations.md).
+I highly recommend that you take a quick look at the [Steam Limitations wiki page](./steam_limitations.md) to learn more about what you can and cannot do with your accounts.

 <details>
   <summary>Another, optional method (not recommended anymore):</summary>